HL7/Vulcan-schedule-ig/input/pagecontent/examples.md

 Research Implementation Assistance

 ## Problem:
-*Scheduling research visits and activities can be cumbersome.*
+Scheduling research visits and activities can be cumbersome.

 ## Solution:
-*Implementing the protocol SOA (in the electronic health record with visits and associated activities) as a Care Plan will enable all related activities to go with the patient should a “study visit” get rescheduled.*
+* Implementing the protocol SOA (in the electronic health record with visits and associated activities) as a CarePlan will enable all related activities to go with the patient should a “study visit” get rescheduled.
 * Ensures timely research visits within visit windows
 * Prevents protocol deviations